stephanosterburg/stephanosterburg.github.io/_posts/2019-02-09-deep_learning_art_images.md

 In the end, it took several hours to run the model.
 Moreover, it makes it even more painful if you forget to change your default setting on your MacBook and the computer goes into sleep mode, and nothing get processed at all.

-To free up the computer I resorted - welcome to - to [paperspace](https://www.paperspace.com).
+To free up the computer I resorted to - welcome - [paperspace](https://www.paperspace.com).

 Which allows me to prototype locally (prove of concept) and compute in the cloud.